katherinew5896/sep11-freedom-project/tool/learning-log.md

 LL9
 3/8/25

 So for the LL9 I had to learn how to size and resize something since when I was doing it last time I didn't change the size of anything and it could be important.
 So I learned how to change the size of a character and the background.
-So as you can see here everything changes when changing the numbers.
+So as you can see here everything changes when changing the numbers with width and height.

 ![k](c.jpeg)
 ![k](c2.jpeg)